awsdocs/amazon-eks-user-guide/doc_source/launch-node-bottlerocket.md

 Amazon EKS nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.
 You can launch Bottlerocket nodes in Amazon EKS extended clusters on AWS Outposts, but you can't launch them in local clusters on AWS Outposts\.
 For more information, see [Amazon EKS on AWS Outposts](eks-outposts.md)\.
 You can deploy to Amazon EC2 instances with `x86` or Arm processors\.
 However, you can't deploy to instances that have Inferentia chips\.
-There is no AWS CloudFormation template to deploy nodes with\.
+Bottlerocket is compatible with AWS CloudFormation\.
+However, there is no official CloudFormation template that can be copied to deploy Bottlerocket nodes for Amazon EKS\.
 Bottlerocket images don't come with an SSH server or a shell\.
 You can use out\-of\-band access methods to allow SSH enabling the admin container and to pass some bootstrapping configuration steps with user data\.
 For more information, see these sections in the [bottlerocket README\.md](https://github.com/bottlerocket-os/bottlerocket) on GitHub:
 [Exploration](https://github.com/bottlerocket-os/bottlerocket#exploration)
 [Admin container](https://github.com/bottlerocket-os/bottlerocket#admin-container)